A Guide to the Differences Between the Spanish Verbs Ser and Estar

 Ella es muy bonita.

-Here I’m describing what I consider a permanent characteristic: she’s intrinsically pretty.
+Here we’re describing what can be considered a permanent characteristic: she’s intrinsically pretty.

 ESTAR